FiguraMC/Figura/README.md

 ## FAQ

-### • My avatars do not appear in Figura list even if its on the correct folder?
+### • My avatars do not appear in Figura list even if it's on the correct folder?
-> Check if your avatar have a file called "avatar.json" (dont forget to check extensions)
+> Check if your avatar have a file called "avatar.json" (don't forget to check extensions)
 >
 > The contents of the file can just be empty, as the presence of that files tells Figura that this folder is an avatar